Get insider access

 0.093

-The Raycon Fitness Earbuds' weighted harmonic distortion performance is great.
-Although there's some distortion in the high-mid, it shouldn't be very noticeable.
-As a result, all frequencies otherwise fall within good limits, resulting in clean and pure audio reproduction.
+Their weighted harmonic distortion performance is great.
+Although there's some distortion in the high-mid range, particularly at high volumes, it's hard to hear with real-life content.
+Otherwise, all frequencies fall within good limits, producing clean and pure audio.

 Note: A rattling sound appeared after our sound testing, and we expect that it may be related to our testing process, as we test headphones at 100dB.
 However, we can't confirm this.
 For the sake of consistency for any possible future retests, we ordered a new pair to ensure they perform the same as this model.